cicl-stanford/homepage/content/home/people.md

     id = "Siying Zhang"
     position = "Research Assistant"
     email = "syzhang6@stanford.edu"
-    description = "I’m a dutiful questioner and an adroit researcher.
+    description = "I'm a dutiful questioner and an adroit researcher.
 I have a background in education and second language acquisition.
-I’m interested in how language affects social category development as well as perceived characteristics of individual social group members.
-I am also interested in the psychological and sociological disciplines that interact with each other and how the information I’ve learned from both perspectives are related together.
-So far at Stanford, I’m working on a couple of projects on causal judgements and shape bias.
-Ultimately, I’m planning to become a human factors researcher or UX research scientist.
+I'm interested in how language affects social category development as well as perceived characteristics of individual social group members.
+I am also interested in the psychological and sociological disciplines that interact with each other and how the information I've learned from both perspectives are related together.
+So far at Stanford, I'm working on a couple of projects on causal judgements and shape bias.
+Ultimately, I'm planning to become a human factors researcher or UX research scientist.
 I love to do high intensity workouts followed by vanilla sweet cream cold brew coffee, or maybe coffee first!"

 [[member]]
     id = "Sunny Yu"